 When you have understood which and how many channels you need, arrange them in an order that seems organized, perhaps using the scheme that I suggested you create in the previous chapter.

 - Use categories to make your job easier.
-They allow you to quickly set channel permissions.
+They allow you to set channel permissions quickly.

 List of servers for role play

-In spite of everything, does creating a game server seem like a company that is not for you, or do you simply not need it?
-There are a bunch of servers out there where you can find a thousand game proposals.
-Here is a list taken directly from Discord DRD (Discord roleplay day):
+Despite everything, does create a game server seem like a company that is not for you, or do you not need it?
+So, there are a bunch of servers out there where you can find a thousand game proposals.
+Here is a list is taken directly from Discord DRD (Discord roleplay day):

 Publishers, Authors & Related

 - Need Games